acentswap/docs2-wiki/get-started/connection-guide.md

 ### Desktop Application

 1. When you open the application, DApps should be the default page (if not, click to the DApps page).
 2. Half way down the page you'll see a list of networks to choose from.
-Click **BSC**.
+Click **ACENT**.

 ![](<../.gitbook/assets/image (90).png>)

-1. On the list of BSC DApps, you'll find AcentSwap links.
+1. On the list of ACENT DApps, you'll find AcentSwap links.
 Click a **AcentSwap** link.

 ![](<../.gitbook/assets/image (92).png>)